sazonovanton/SirChatalot/README.md

 To generate a response, send the bot a message (or a voice message).
 The bot will then generate a response and send it back to you.

 ## Warinings
 * The bot stores the whitelist in plain text.
-The file is not encrypted and should not be shared with anyone.
+The file is not encrypted and can be accessed by anyone with access to the server.
 * The bot stores chat history in as a pickle file.
-The file is not encrypted and should not be shared with anyone.
+The file is not encrypted and can be accessed by anyone with access to the server.
 * Configurations are stored in plain text.
-The file is not encrypted and should not be shared with anyone.
+The file is not encrypted and can be accessed by anyone with access to the server.
 * The bot can store messages in a log file in a event of an error.
-The file is not encrypted and should not be shared with anyone.
+The file is not encrypted and can be accessed by anyone with access to the server.
+* The bot temporarily stores voice messages in `./data/voice` directory.
+The files are deleted after processing, but can remain on the server if the event of an error.
+The files are not encrypted and can be accessed by anyone with access to the server.
 * The bot is not designed to be used in production environments.
 It is not secure and was build as a proof of concept and for ChatGPT API testing purposes.
 * Use this bot at your own risk.
 I am not responsible for any damage caused by this bot.